What the Gutting of Sears Tells Us About America

 Wood had a conventional, conservative business political outlook.
 By 1938, he had emerged as a strong critic of Franklin Roosevelt’s New Deal.
 After World War II, he moved into America’s right-wing fringes.

-Unions Matter
+Unions and Taxes Matter

 So why did this right-winger share the wealth at Sears?
 He had little choice.
 Robert E. Wood operated in an America where two major institutions — the tax system and the labor market — were combining to make a sharing of sorts the national default.